DianaBaghdasaryan1997/Blockchain_testing/hardhat-tutorial/README.md

 ```

-To see a measure in percent of the degree to which the smart contract source code is executed when a particular test suite is run
+To generate a coverage report for your Smart Contracts using Hardhat, use the following command:

 ```bash
 npx hardhat coverage